levon003/levon003.github.io/_posts/2025-10-22-caringbridge-recsys-talk.md

 | Something else                      | 9%        | Something else                | 8%        |

 </div>

-We got some really interesting data on what motivates people to seek out peers and what makes a good peer recommendation, so check that out in the paper.
-We get 79 people to sign up for 12 weeks of emails.
-Then we collected data for 3 months after the study so we can do some efficacy estimates.

 Here are our results, condensed to one image: